NewyorkDev/Opus-Neon-FighterX/README.md

 # Opus Neon Fighter X

-A retro-futuristic space shooter game with multiple ship types, special abilities, and epic boss battles!
+A retro-futuristic full-screen space shooter game with 6 unique ships, special abilities, smart AI allies, and epic boss battles!

 ## How to Play